Home

 We look forward to welcoming you to Glasgow Cathedral.

+The building of Glasgow Cathedral began in 1136 and took about 350 years to finish.
 The cathedral was dedicated to St Kentigern (or St Mungo), a Christian missionary in the area during the 6th century AD.
 His tomb had attracted pilgrims from all over.
 Therefore, the site was seen as holy and a resource of grace.

 The Gothic Cathedral’s architecture embodied the outreach of the Gospel and the entire process of the salvation of troubled humanity.
 The Roman Catholic Latin Mass represented this liturgically.